Elmahdi1962/0x16_Tests/README.md

 ## General Information

- - Where to get test shell programs
+ - Where to clone this repository
  - How to use this test suite
  - How to contribute

 ### Where to get test shell programs

-1. You get the program from the parent folder of the 0x16_Tests folder, which will be your shell repo.
+1. clone this repo inside your simple_shell repo and add this repo name in gitignore so your simple_shell ignores it and do not push it in your simple_shell repo

 ### How To Use